MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/list-onedrive-urls.md

 ---
-title: "Get a list of all user OneDrive URLs in your organization" ms.reviewer: ms.author: kaarins
+title: "View the list of OneDrive URLs for users in your organization" ms.reviewer: ms.author: kaarins
 author: kaarins